Course Catalog 2024-2025

 ARS 269 Lithographic Printmaking I (4 Credits)

 Introduction to the printmaking technique of hand-drawn lithography and photographic halftone lithography using Adobe Photoshop.
+May be repeated once for credit.
 Core studio materials are provided.
 Students are responsible for the purchase of additional supplies required for individual projects.
 Enrollment limited to 12.
-Prerequisite: ARS 163, or permission of the instructor. {A}
+Prerequisite: ARS 163, or equivalent. {A}

 Fall, Spring, Variable